bootstrapworld/curriculum/lessons/Early-Math/identity-property/langs/en-us/slides.md

 {layout="Investigate"}
 # The Identity Property and Variables

-Examine the Circles of Evaluation to decide @printable-exercise{which-one-doesnt-belong-variables.adoc}.
+Examine the Circles of Evaluation to decide @printable-exercise{pages/which-one-doesnt-belong-variables.adoc}.
 Be sure to explain your thinking.

 @image{images/wodb-variables.png}

 ---
-{layout="InvestigateC"}
+{layout="Investigate"}
 # The Identity Property and Variables

-Now try @printable-exercise{true-or-false-variables-challenge.adoc}.
+Now try @printable-exercise{pages/true-or-false-variables-challenge.adoc}.

 @image{images/true-or-false-challenge.png}